06 Aug Organisational stress audits – the fast route to employee engagement

-An organisational stress audit finds out the true costs of stress and employee disengagement.
-This valuable data helps you redesign work and employment conditions to create a low-stress work culture.
+Organisational stress audits find out the true costs of stress and employee disengagement.
+This valuable data helps you redesign employment conditions to create a low-stress work culture.
 And a low-stressed work culture means higher productivity and fully engaged employees.

 The clients were not very impressed either.

-The whole episode could have been avoided with a little attention and planning from his line manager.
-But another problem was, Warren didn’t have a line manager – she was off on long-term leave due, funnily enough, to stress.
+The company could have avoided the whole episode with just a little attention and planning from his line manager.
+But another problem was, Warren didn’t have a line manager.
+Funnily enough, she was off on long-term leave due to stress.
 In the meantime, the department was just having to ‘make do’.
 Warren was left floundering on his own with a new client that dumped three months work on him in his first month on the job.
 Everyone else in the department was fully stretched and too busy to help.
 I suspect this type of stress rings bells with many readers; too much to do, too little time to do it and no one to help.

 Management is often its own worst enemy

-Findings from neuroscience and psychology tell us that management is often its own worst enemy when trying to cultivate fully engaged employees and a high performance organisation.
-Perhaps this is because, until recently, we have had no means to identify exactly what harm we were doing and have had no way of measuring the exact costs of the damage.
-Similarly, until now, management theory has not been able to teach us why or how the harm is being done in the first place.
+Findings from neuroscience and psychology tell us that management is often its own worst enemy.
+This is because they go about trying to engage employees the wrong way.
+Perhaps this mistake arises because, until recently, we have had no means to identify exactly what harm we were doing.
+Similarly we have had no way of measuring the exact costs of the damage.
+Quite simply, until now, management theory has not been able to teach us why or how the harm is being done in the first place.

 It doesn’t have to be like this.

-Stress is triggered by the violation of key psychological needs
+The violation of key psychological needs triggers the stress response

 Human beings have survived and prospered due to one overriding factor.
 And that is that we have evolved into highly socialized, collaborative problem-solving mammals.
 Our very nature is to be part of a group and participate in a collaborative way for the survival of that group.
 This means collaborative problem solving is both a need and a highly valuable innate mental and emotional faculty.

 The shame is that all too often our hierarchical organisations squeeze us into structures that prevent any meaningful expression of these needs and talents.

-Collectively, what we are ignoring is that the inclination to collaborate in support of mutual goals is programmed into our DNA and where we work against this vital human survival trait, we unwittingly trigger the stress response.
+Collectively, we are ignoring the inclination to collaborate, in support of mutual goals.
+This faculty is part of our DNA.
+Where we work against this vital human survival trait, we unwittingly trigger the stress response.
 The resultant stress translates directly into a range of unwelcome symptoms.
-Not least of which are sloppy work, poor interaction, defective decision-making.
+Not least of which are sloppy work, poor interaction, and defective decision-making.

 Currently stress is intrinsic to the way we run our organisations

-The hierarchy’s structural barrier to our core need to collaborate means that currently stress is intrinsic to the way we run our organisations.
+The hierarchy’s structural barrier to our core need to collaborate has profound consequences.
+It means that currently stress is intrinsic to the way we run our organisations.
 Not only is this stress totally unnecessary, it is also the underlying reason why organisations under perform and fail.
-And this problem applies to both the public and private sector are under-performing and even failing.
+And this problem applies to both the public and private sector.

-Quite simply, management, as a discipline, often works against the grain of human nature and so creates a stressed organisation.
-The economic and social cost of this fundamental error is enormous.
+Quite simply, management often works against the grain of human nature and so creates a stressed organisation.
+Unfortunately, the economic and social costs of this fundamental error are enormous.

 Through a sophisticated system of “organisational stress auditing” we can now pinpoint where any of 30 stressors may be causing you problems.
 An organisational stress audit measures the extent and the impact that stress is having on your organisation’s effectiveness and translates this data into financial terms.
 Once we have identified the relevant stressors and measured their impact it is very often relatively easy and sometimes even cost free to remove or at least ease them.

 Remedying organisational stress usually falls into two categories.
-Firstly, carrying out a simple redesign of work patterns and procedures and the modification of organisational structures to be more compatible with healthy and productive working.
+Firstly, carrying out a simple redesign of work patterns and procedures.
+Secondly, the modification of organisational structures to be more compatible with healthy and productive working.
 Ancillary remedies, techniques, and training reinforce the redesign element.